hanaEdonnelly/hana.gallery/_projects/itec444.md

 This project aimed to re-envision an application in which these processes were more streamlined than the current iteration of the Cockpit app.

-## Final result
+## Results
 The final result is hosted on Flutterflow, a low-code solution that has a free student EDU plan.
 If given more time, I would change some functionalities within the app, for example, including a Firebase database to store user data.
 Though this project was solely concerned with front-end design, so I am satisfied with the end result.

-<button href="https://app.flutterflow.io/project/cockpit-round-2-ucqi0u" class="button" id="cockpit-app-redesign">Link to Live Hosted Project</button>
+<button onclick="window.location.href='https://app.flutterflow.io/project/cockpit-round-2-ucqi0u'" class="story-button" id="cockpit-app-redesign">Link to Live Hosted Project (desktop only)</button>

 ## Project charter
 <iframe src="https://drive.google.com/file/d/1W8qdPPOZQHTvIygPdX_phILF1qhAll3e/preview" height="480"></iframe>